Chapter Two / Test Run

 “No. I want you to go way back.
 Maybe hundreds of years.
 Find out if anything strange happened in here.”
 Talty glanced about the room as if someone were listening.

-Liam’s eyes widened.
+Liam’s smile widened into a grin.
 “You think the place is haunted?
 Maybe it’s a good thing you’re in here instead of me.”

 A thoughtful expression replaced Liam’s grin.
 “You’re serious, aren’t you?
-I’ve heard of old buildings acting up.
-If you want, we can see about moving you to another room.”
+I’ve heard of old buildings acting up when things change.
+If you want, we can move you to another room.”

 “No. I like it here.
 I just want to know.
 Y’know?”